Yiu-dororong/YouTube-Transcriber-with-AI/README.md

     return res.choices[0].message.content
 ```

 Here I used a [API](https://docs.mistral.ai/api) from mistralai, you can use other LLM or even run on local as if the example of whisper shown above via huggingface.
+This API may not be the best choice as it may add context out of the transcript.

 ## Improvement